LOZORD/me/README.md

 # Me, Leo Rudberg
 Welcome to my personal website!
 No, seriously!

-I am currently a software engineer at [Google](https://google.com), working on an internal tool in Maps.
+I am currently a software engineer at [Google](https://google.com), working on making awesome internal and external tools for Golang.
 I am part of the [Engineering Residency](https://www.google.com/about/careers/students/engres.html#) program, as well.

 See the [__News__](#news) section to learn what I've been up to most recently.